wodanaz/Assembling_viruses/README.md

 ```

 Now, we need to concatenate the two runs into a single fq file keeping the sample name from the most recent run:
+Note: remember to put these two files in the same directory.

 ```bash